Park reservations can be made on the DC Parks Reservation System Website

 The county has an agreement with New York State to transition state-owned property at the former Hudson River Psychiatric Center into a riverfront county/state park located in the Town of Poughkeepsie just north of Marist College.
 Quiet Cove Riverfront Park features non-motorized boat launching, barbeque grills, picnic and fishing areas, public restrooms, a waterfront deck with Adirondack chairs and upland parking.
 This seasonal Park (Open from April to October) re-opened to the public after extensive renovations in October of 2010.
 Future plans include a revamped boat ramp and deep-water bulkhead.

 Bowdoin Park, a 301 acre park overlooking the Hudson River saw the construction of a new pavilion in the summer of 2009, located on the top of the hill overlooking the majestic Hudson River.
 This pavilion offers kitchen facilities and restrooms, is Air Conditioned/Heated and is available for rent from April to November.
 Pavilions can be reserved through the online reservation system.
-Several new playground structures have been added to the park this year and a totally new water feature spray park is open from Memorial Day to Labor day from 11am to 6pm.The Maple Knoll Lodge offers overnight accommodations that sleeps 24 with a full kitchen and deck that overlooks the Hudson River.
+Several new playground structures have been added to the park and a totally new water feature spray park is open daily from Memorial Day to Labor day from 11am to 6pm.The Maple Knoll Lodge offers overnight accommodations that sleeps 24 with a full kitchen and deck that overlooks the Hudson River.
 The Community Center Auditorium holds up to 160 people and has new kitchen facilities to accommodate parties, weddings and other special events.

 Lastly, Wilcox Park has a swimming lake that is open from Memorial Day to Labor Day.
 There is also a fishing lake, 27 site campgrounds, 2 new playgrounds, a basketball court and volleyball court.
 There is an extensive hiking trail system throughout the 615 acre park.
 This park has 4 pavilions that can be reserved through the online reservation system.
 Pavilion C is currently the largest pavilion in Wilcox Park, complete with kitchen facilities and restrooms and a great view of the lake from its location at the top of the hill.
 Admission is charged to the public when the swimming lake is open.